Home

 SmartDreamers Customers

-AdsWizz, Renault, Genpact, UiPath
+AdsWizz, Renault, Genpact, and UiPath are some of SmartDreamers’ customers.

 SmartDreamers Pricing

-There are three pricing plans
+There are three pricing plans:

-• Professional adds job board automation, advanced analytics, Google Analytics integration, A/B testing, custom forms, and multiple teams.
+• Professional: Adds job board automation, advanced analytics, Google Analytics integration, A/B testing, custom forms, and multiple teams.

-• Enterprise adds niche website automation, ATS reports integration, custom reporting, CV import automation, custom career pages, and a dedicated account team.
+• Enterprise: Adds niche website automation, ATS reports integration, custom reporting, CV import automation, custom career pages, and a dedicated account team.

 Best For